msrasys/nnscaler/docs/parallel_module.md

 4. `register_reducer_pre_hook`, `register_reducer_post_hook`: Register pre/post hooks to reducers which will be applied before/after gradient synchronization.
 These hooks will apply to all the reducers (including `_non_parallel_module_reducer`) in the optimizer.

 You can use `register_reducer_pre_hook` and `register_reducer_post_hook` to do some operations before/after gradient synchronization.
-Not all paramers are managed by reducers, so it is tricky to use them.
+Not all parameters are managed by reducers, so it is tricky to use them.
 Actually we don't encourage you to use these functions.

 Here is one example (Assume we calculate loss with sum) showing how to carefully scale down the gradient locally and scale up the gradient after reduce.
 This is useful to avoid overflow when the gradients are large:.